abhishek-bathala/OBotz/README.md

 # OBotz
 My OBotz programs from level 5 onwards.
-They are all meant to be used with Arduino and ATMega boards (ATMega 32, 324PA).
+They are to be used with Arduino Nano and ATMega boards (ATMega 32, 324PA).